Siddhivinayak Temple, Mumbai

 June – July:

 Considered to be the best time to pay the city a visit, particularly if you’re not accustomed to the heat.
 The months of June and July bring the monsoon with it, ensuring some regulation of the otherwise soaring temperatures.
 Deemed as one of the best cities to visit during the monsoon, Mumbai in the rains is one phenomenon everyone must witness.

 For what it’s worth, winter comes to Mumbai between the months of December and February.
 It’s not as bone-chilling as the other parts of the country, but for those who are used to year-round heat, the winter could prompt you to put on a sweater.

 If there’s ever a time to avoid Mumbai like the plague, it’s between the months of March & May.
 This is summer with a vengeance.
-If you’re coming from a cold place or any place that follows the cycle of the seasons, Mumbai will take time getting used to.
+If you’re coming from a cold place or any place that follows the cycle of the seasons, Mumbai will take time to get used to it.

-- Temple has high security so avoid to carry metal, sharp thing inside the temple.
+- Temple has high security so avoid carrying metal, sharp things inside the temple.

 - Spitting, smoking is prohibited inside the temple.